-On many of the pages on our website you will see “social feeds” for services such as Twitter and Facebook.
+On many of the pages on our website you will see links to "social feeds" for services such as Twitter and Facebook.
 These services enable you to share, comment, or bookmark pages on our website.

 Some pages may also include embedded content e.g. videos, images and articles.
 Embedded content from other websites behaves in exactly the same way as if the visitor has visited the other website directly.

 You should be aware that all of these sites and services are likely to be collecting information about what you are doing all around the internet, including on our site.
-We recommend that you check the respective policies of each of these sites to see how exactly they use your personal information and how to opt out, or delete, such personal information if you wish to do so at any time.
+We recommend that you check the respective policies of each of these sites to see how exactly they use your personal information and how to opt-out or delete such personal information if you wish to do so at any time.